saagie/gradle-saagie-dataops-plugin/README.md

 Saagie tasks
 ------------
-platformList - list available platforms projectsArchiveJob - archive a task projectsCreateJob - create a brand new job in a project
+groupList - list all groups for the user platformList - list available platforms projectsArchiveJob - archive a task projectsCreateJob - create a brand new job in a project